NTHU-YiPing-Huang/Statistical_Mechanics_I_2023_Spring/_sources/syllabus.md

 > 盡信書不如無書。--孟子
 >
 > 道可道，非常道。--老子
+>
+> *Keep throwing out the inessential until the problem becomes trivial.
+Then go back one step. -- Sam Edwards*

 The quotes above are very elegant descriptions about the attitude of learning.
 If one completely believe what a book says, it is better not to read any books.
 Any books should not become an obstacles for thinking.
 The second quote says: if a principle can be explicitly described by words, such a principle will not be the eternal principle.
 Somehow they describe how our understanding evolves as a function of time.